 - video_complete.
 When a user reaches the end of the video.

 This event (file_download) is sent to GA4 each time a link is clicked with a common document, compressed file, application, video, or audio extension – i.e., if the link opens/downloads a file.
-This option is very useful as it takes away manual efforts in tracking a wide range of files including document, text, presentation, compressed file, video, and audio.
+This option is beneficial as it takes away manual efforts to track a wide range of files, including documents, text, presentations, compressed files, videos, and audio.

 Supported file extensions: .pdf, .xls, .xlsx, .doc, .docx, .txt, .rtf, .csv, .exe, .key, .pps, .ppt, .pptx, .7z, .pkg, .rar, .gz, .zip, .avi, .mov, .mp4, .mpe, .mpeg, .wmv, .mid, .midi, .mp3, .wav, .wma.

-Note that if you want to track downloads from any other extension other than listed above, you will have to implement it via Google Tag Manager.
+Note that if you want to track downloads from any extension other than that listed above, you must implement it via Google Tag Manager.

-If you don’t want any of these enhanced measurement events to be tracked, you have an option to disable all or any of the events by going to Admin–>Data Stream (under property)–> Setting (in the Enhanced Measurement section).
+Suppose you don’t want these enhanced measurement events to be tracked.
+In that case, you have an option to disable all or any of the events by going to Admin–>Data Stream (under property)–> Setting (in the Enhanced Measurement section).

-Enhanced Measurement is a nice little time-saver when it comes to configuring events in Google Analytics 4 (GA4), especially for the file download tracking, outbound link clicks, and site search tracking.
+Enhanced Measurement is an excellent time-saver when it comes to configuring events in Google Analytics 4 (GA4), especially for the file download tracking, outbound link clicks, and site search tracking.
 Even though the Enhanced Measurement system helps you to track basic events on your website, you still need a GTM expert to dig more into GA4.
-So if you or your company has Google Analytics Enhanced Measurement customization needs (app+website) that go beyond the basics, please feel free to contact us.
+So if you or your company has Google Analytics Enhanced Measurement customization needs (app+website) that go beyond the basics, don’t hesitate to contact us.